Yum-Yum Continuation Pattern Trading Setup

 In the three examples below, you’ll see this setup in action.

-The first two show a winning and a losing setup, respectively, while the final example shows how to repurpose this pattern as a general price action tactic for market analysis.
+Particularly, the final example shows how to repurpose this pattern as a general price action tactic for market analysis.

 Example #1: A Successful Yum-Yum Continuation Trade

 This is a 5-minute chart of the Russell 2000 E-mini futures.

 The lower panel shows the range of each candlestick with a 10-period simple moving average.
 If the bar range exceeds the average, it is a wide-range bar that fulfills our trading rules.

 - This session started with a bear trend before stopping to rest in a triangle formation.

 - A wide-range bar broke the low of the day after breaking out of the triangle.
 The lower panel highlighted that this bar had a range that was more than two times that of the 10-bar average.
 This wide-range bar served as our setup bar, and we could place a sell-stop order below its low.